Nidhisingh274/Claude-AI-60-Day-Challenge/Day3/day3.md

 ## 🧠 The Meta-Learning
 An LLM's output is bounded by the lens it is given.
 The same core question yields completely different value depending on the persona constraint. **To extract scalable architecture designs, prompt like an engineer; to assess deployment viability, prompt like a founder.**

-## 🛠️ Tool of the Day: Claude Usage Counter & MetaPrompt Workflow
+## 🛠️ Tool of the Day: Claude Usage Counter
 * **Usage Counter:** Installed and monitored API limits across these heavy context queries.
 Tracking token consumption is a non-negotiable skill for scaling multi-agent systems.
 (Screenshots attached).
-* **MetaPrompt to Gemini Workflow:** Used the MetaPrompt extension to generate a highly structured visual concept prompt for "Role-Based Prompting", which was then rendered using ChatGpt to create the professional infographic attached in this repository (`OutputImage.png`).

 ## 🖼️ Deliverables Uploaded
 * `OutputImage.png` (Professional Image Concept)